 divide budgie body colours into two groups, the green series (all those

 with yellow present) and the blue series (all those without yellow).
-There are also three varieties - Yellowface 1 and 2, and Goldenface - that have reduced amounts of yellow but they are covered in the
+There are also three specific varieties - yellow face 1 (also called blue2), yellow face 2, and goldenface - that have reduced amounts of yellow.
+They are officially called parblues but they are covered in the

 Dark Factor - the dark factor creates three different shades.
 Each budgie can have either:

-effect on the budgies body colour.
+Violet - the violet gene alters the sahpe of the cloudy layer and the barb.
+This causes a purplish shade to the feather, creating a deeper richer blue and even a violet shade in cobalts.
 It can be present in both green and blue series birds, but is most obvious and attractive in the blue series.

 So without further ado let’s look at the individual shades!
 I am going to talk only about the budgie body colours, we can talk about variations in markings on another page.

-Dark Green – the intermediate shade of green, it is what you have if one dark factor is present.
+Dark green – the intermediate shade of green, what you have if one dark factor is present.
 It is darker and lacks the iridescence of light green.
 It can be tricky to show the difference in photos, in reality they are quite different side by side.
 Their cheek patches are violet and the tail is a dark blue.

 Olive – the darkest shade of green with two dark factors present.
 It is